World Water DayBy Nepali Patro (Sudan Bhattarai Upadhyaya) in International Days .

 Drinking water is water that is of very high quality so that it can be drunk and consumed without any immediate or long-term risks.
 It is also called potable water.
 Water is needed in farming and other industrial activities as well.

 Factors of Water Loss and Pollution

 As the uses of water can be agricultural, industrial, household use or recreational.
 All these human activities leading to the use of water are also one of the factors for water pollution.
 Though freshwater is a renewable source it is depleting in the whole world.
-Freshwater is also naturally replenished by different methods as precipitation.
-It is also being discharged to the oceans.
-Water tends to evaporate and it also gets lost to the atmosphere from the ground surface due to different factors such as sun and heat.
+Freshwater is also naturally replenished by different methods such as precipitation.
+It is also being discharged into the oceans.
+Water tends to evaporate and it also gets lost in the atmosphere from the ground surface due to different factors such as sun and heat.

 Among different pollution present in the world today water pollution is one of them.
 It is already a main concern of the world today.
 Though, governments of numerous countries are making efforts to find solutions to reduce this problem.
-There are many types of pollutants that threaten the water supplies these days.
+There are many types of pollutants that threaten water supplies these days.
 But, the most widespread, especially in developing countries of Asia like India and Nepal, is the discharge of raw sewage into natural waters.

 This harsh method of sewage disposal is the most common method being practiced in underdeveloped countries.
 To make matters worse, it is a very common practice in underdeveloped countries such as India, Nepal, and even in China.
 Complicating the matter is the temperature rise due to the global climatic change.
 Which is a global issue.
 The earth has warmed around 0.7 degrees celsius in the hundred years time span.
 In Nepal also the temperature has risen by 0.6 degrees over the last decade.